Wave Model and Wave Drift Caused by the Asymmetry of Crest and Trough: Remodeling the Wave Motion

 There is another case, might as well, call it by ``gravitational approximation'' which takes the gravity as the main restoring force.
 For this case, there should be ${\partial^2 z}/{\partial t^2}\approx -g$ as the particle is on the upper crest part.
 For this case, $\partial P/{\partial z}\approx 0$.
 This means there is no relative vertical force between two arbitrary water layers.
 Hence, the horizontal pressure gradient force due to the slant water body is empty which leads to ${\partial^2 x}/{\partial t^2}\approx 0$.
 This is also a strange case.

 In fact, the quasi-hydrostatic and gravitational approximations are two extreme cases: the vertical pressure gradient force is too strong for the first case and too weak for the second case.
-With this understanding, we conjecture it in an eclectic way.
 Notice that the pressure formulas (2.3) and (2.10) for the linear, Stokes and Gerstner waves are deduced from the Navier-Stokes equations and their forms are very objective, we follow them and estimate the pressure by

 Here the preconditioned sine or cosine function is substituted by an undetermined free surface $z=\xi(x,t)$.
 The modification is also reflected in the exponent, use $kz_0$ to substitute $kz$ as in eqn.(2.10), which accords well with the dynamic boundary condition $P=P_0$ at the surface for the case $z_0=0$.
 We note that the incorporating of $z_0$ here is permitted.
 In fact, under the Lagrangian frame, the functions $x, z$ and $P$ can be all expressed by the variables $x_0, z_0$ and $t$.
 Yet, under the Euler frame whose variables are $x, z$ and $t$, it is strange to incorporate $z_0$ into eqn.(2.3).
 As for the effect caused by the height difference between the equilibrium and motionless water level, one can recall it back to improve the model.